 We estimate prostate cancer’s aggressiveness — meaning its potential to grow and metastasize, or spread, to other parts of the body — using the Gleason grading system.
 The pathologist who examines the sample obtained during your biopsy assigns a Gleason grade, or score.

 A Gleason score is actually the sum of two numbers.
 To get them, the pathologist determines where the cancer is most prominent (or common) and assigns that the primary grade.
 He or she then determines where the cancer is next most prominent and assigns that region the secondary grade.
-A score from one to five is assigned for each area based on how aggressive the tumor appears.
+A score from 1 to 5 is assigned for each area based on how aggressive the tumor appears.

 A tumor with cells that appear close to normal is assigned a low Gleason score (6 or below); low-grade tumors are less likely to spread.
 A tumor with cells that appear clearly different from those of a normal prostate is assigned a high Gleason score (7 or above) and is more likely to spread.